agda/agda-stdlib/paper/paper.md

 # Funding and conflicts of interest

 The authors of this paper have received no funding to work on the library, and have no conflicts of interest.
+Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affliation.
 Jason Z. S. Hu made his contributions during his Master's and PhD study.

 # References